AniketGirigoud/script/README.md

 1) Redirection
 2) Variable
+3) Command Substitution
-3) Input from user
+4) Input from user
-4) Command line Arugument
+5) Command line Arugument
-5) function
+6) function
-6) case statement
+7) case statement
-7) conditional statement
+8) conditional statement
+9) Loops concepts
+10) exit status
+11) Break and continue
-8) AND and OR operator
+12)  AND and OR operator
-9) Arrays
+13) Arrays
-10) awk script
+14) awk script
-11) crontab and at
+15) crontab and at
-12) Real time Project like Memory ,CPU, Disk utilization
+16) Real time Project like Memory ,CPU, Disk utilization